temporalio/documentation/blog/2021-09-22-intro-to-isolated-vm.md

 ## Moving On

-The Temporal Node SDK uses isolated-vm to ensure there's no way for developers to violate Workflow determinism.
+The Temporal TypeScript SDK uses isolated-vm to ensure there's no way for developers to violate Workflow determinism.
 Your Workflow will throw an error if you intentionally or unintentionally write some non-deterministic code.
-This makes the Node SDK different from some of Temporal's other SDKs, like the [Go SDK](https://docs.temporal.io/docs/go/workflows#how-to-write-workflow-code), which currently rely on developers to avoid using language built-ins that violate determinism.
+This makes the TypeScript SDK different from some of Temporal's other SDKs, like the [Go SDK](https://docs.temporal.io/docs/go/workflows#how-to-write-workflow-code), which currently rely on developers to avoid using language built-ins that violate determinism.
-Workflow determinism is a critical assumption in Temporal, so making it impossible to accidentally break Workflow determinism is a major benefit of the Temporal Node SDK.
+Workflow determinism is a critical assumption in Temporal, so making it impossible to accidentally break Workflow determinism is a major benefit of the Temporal TypeScript SDK.